bkw777/WP-2_IC-Card/README.md

 There is an optional cover you can 3d-print and glue to the card to protect the components and fill out the 3mm slot.

+Gerbersfor PCB manufacturing and STL files for 3d printing are all in [releases](../../releases/latest)

 ## RAM CARD

 ![](PCB/WP-2_IC-Card_RAM.jpg)